-Lawford Football Club acknowledges its responsibility to safeguard the welfare of every child and young person who has been entrusted to its care and is committed to working to provide a safe environment for all members.
-Please click on the link to see our Safeguarding Policy.
+Lawford Football Club acknowledges it's responsibility to safeguard the welfare of every child and young person who has been entrusted to it's care.
+We are committed to working to provide a safe environment for all members.

 Coaches: All coaches working with under 18 teams in FA Charter Standard Clubs need to have an up to date ‘Safeguarding Children’ certificate as part of the FA Charter Standard Health Check.
 An up to date certificate is one that is less than three years old.
-Please click on the link to the FA Online Safeguarding Recertification if you need to update your certification.
+Please click on the link to the FA Online Safeguarding Re-certification if you need to update your certification.

 Goal Safety: All coaches are aware of the potential dangers of unsafe equipment including guidance to support them with this.